jswny/arbitraze/PLAN.md

 1. Data ingestion ✅ Kalshi REST snapshots in queue
    - Run a dedicated scheduled worker (outside the Kalshi DO) that calls Kalshi REST APIs on a configurable cadence. *Done: `runKalshiIngest` runs on cron via the main worker’s scheduled handler.*
    - Publish normalized market snapshots (plus raw payload) to a provider-specific queue so the DO can stay focused on websocket traffic. *Done: Kalshi messages pushed to `kalshi-snapshots` with `captured_at` and `ingest_id` metadata; set up parallel queue bindings for future venues as they come online.*
-   - Polymarket REST ingestion still pending.
+   - Polymarket REST ingestion ✅ scheduled fetch pushes to `polymarket-snapshots`; consumer embeds markets and upserts into Vectorize (parity with Kalshi path).

 2. Queue-driven enrichment pipeline ✅ metadata-only Kalshi batch consumer
    - Bind Cloudflare Queues per venue and fan them into a shared enrichment pipeline. *Done for Kalshi: `kalshi-snapshots` producer + consumer binding wired to the worker; additional queues will reuse the same consumer module via venue tagging.*
    - Build a consumer worker that batches queue items, adds derived metadata, and handles retries/dead-lettering. *Done: `processKalshiSnapshotBatch` dedupes per batch, extracts immutable fields, and retries on persistence failure (stubbed to console for now).*

-3. Vector store integration
+3. Vector store integration ✅ Kalshi embeddings in Vectorize
-   - Embed market titles/descriptions and write vectors plus structured fields into Cloudflare Vectorize.
+   - Embed market titles/descriptions and write vectors plus structured fields into Cloudflare Vectorize. *Done: Kalshi queue consumer calls Workers AI `@cf/baai/bge-base-en-v1.5` and upserts into the shared `MATCH_VECTORIZE` binding (Cloudflare index `arbitraze-matching-markets-dev`).*
-   - Store raw payloads alongside normalized fields for replay/debugging.
+   - Store raw payloads alongside normalized fields for replay/debugging. *Planned: decide on persistence target (KV/R2/Queues) for raw snapshot storage.*

 4. Market matching service
    - Implement similarity search plus rule-based validators to propose cross-venue matches.